josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 <figcaption>The Kinesis Freestyle2 for Mac (my first ergonomic split keyboard)</figcaption>
 </figure>

-That split keyboard served me well for nearly two years; it got my hands further apart, and allowed my wrists to sit at a more natural angle.
+That keyboard served me well for nearly two years; it got my hands further apart, and allowed my wrists to sit at a more natural angle.
 But it eventually led to another, different injury: my left thumb was constantly bending at uncomfortable angles to press the command key to initiate shortcuts.

 That's when I started looking at keyboards with thumb keys, and ended up with a [ZSA Moonlander](https://www.zsa.io/moonlander/).
 [I wrote about that story here](https://joshcollinsworth.com/blog/moonlander).